AXI DMAC#

 Transfer Start Synchronization#

-If the transfer start synchronization feature of the DMA controller is enabled the start of a transfer is synchronized to a flag in the data stream.
-This is primarily useful if the data stream does not have any back-pressure and one unit of data spans multiple beats (e.g. packetized data).
+This is useful if the data stream does not have any back-pressure and one unit of data spans multiple beats (e.g. packetized data).
 This ensures that the data is properly aligned to the beginning of the memory buffer.

-For the FIFO write interface the fifo_wr_sync signal is the synchronization flag signal.
-For the AXI-Streaming interface the synchronization flag is carried in s_axis_user[0].
-In both cases the synchronization flag is qualified by the same control signal as the data.
+On the receive side, for the FIFO write interface the sync signal represents the synchronization flag signal.
+For the AXI-Streaming interface the synchronization signal is carried in either s_axis_user[0] or sync, depending on the value of S_AXIS_USER_SYNC synthesis configuration parameter.
+In both cases the synchronization signal is qualified by the same control signal as the data.

 Cache Coherency#